LabBiosystemUFRN/Bimodality_Genes/README.md

 * sample - with the sample identifier.
 The final output files will use this identifier to list what samples belong to each cluster;

-* symbol - with the gene identifier, usually the gene symbol gene.
+* symbol - with the gene identifier, usually the gene symbol.
 It will be used to report bimodal genes;

 * FPKM - with the values ​​of expression.